epam/NGB/docs/test-cases/Dataset_Description/Remove_description.md

 # Removing Description from Dataset
 Test verifies
- - that the Description file is not displayed in the Browser after removing it from the dataset
+ - that the Description file is not displayed in the Browser after removing it from the dataset.

 **Prerequisites**: